yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 To mitigate open redirection attacks, trust establishment in *native_callback_uri* is RECOMMENDED by *User-Interacting App*.
 Any federating *Authorization Server* MAY also wish to establish trust.

-The sepcific trust establishment mechanisms are outside the scope of this document.
+The specific trust establishment mechanisms are outside the scope of this document.
-For example purposes, one way to validate could leverage {{OpenID.Federation}}:
+For example purposes only, one possible way to establish trust is {{OpenID.Federation}}:

 * Strip url path from **native_callback_uri** (retaining the DNS domain).
 * Add the url path /.well-known/openid-federation and perform trust chain resolution.